 In addition to cash we generate from our business, our principal existing sources of cash are borrowings available under the ABL Credit Facility.
 Our borrowing capacity under the ABL Credit Facility varies according to our eligible rental contracts, eligible installment sales accounts and inventory, net of certain reserves.
 In the event of any material decrease in the amount or appraised value of these assets, our borrowing capacity would similarly decrease, which could materially and adversely affect our business and liquidity.
 The documentation governing the ABL Credit Facility contains customary affirmative and negative covenants, and certain restrictions on operations become applicable if our available credit falls below certain thresholds.
 These covenants could impose significant operating and financial limitations and restrictions on us, including restrictions on our ability to enter into particular transactions and to engage in other actions that we may believe are advisable or necessary for our business.
 Subject to certain exceptions, our obligations under the ABL Credit Facility are secured by liens on substantially all of our assets.
-In the event of a default that is not cured or waived within any applicable cure periods, the lenders' commitment to extend further credit may be required to be cash collateralized and remedies may be exercised against the collateral.
+In the event of a default that is not cured or waived within any applicable cure periods, the lenders' commitment to extend further credit under the ABL Credit Facility could be terminated, our outstanding obligations could become immediately due and payable, outstanding letters of credit may be required to be cash collateralized and remedies may be exercised against the collateral.
 Our access to such financing may be unavailable or reduced, or such financing may become significantly more expensive for any reason, including, but not limited to, adverse economic conditions.
-In addition, if certain of our lenders experience difficulties that render them unable to fund future draws on the facility, we may not be able to repay such accelerated obligations, and, if any event of default occurs, there is no assurance that we would have the cash resources available to repay such accelerated obligations, refinance such indebtedness on commercially reasonable terms, or at all, or cash collateralize our letters of credit, which would have a material adverse effect on our business, financial condition, results of operations and liquidity.
+In addition, if certain of our lenders experience difficulties that render them unable to fund future draws on the facility, we may not be able to access all or a portion of these funds.
+If our access to borrowings under the ABL Credit Facility is unavailable or reduced, we may not have the necessary cash resources for our operations, and, if any event of default occurs, there is no assurance that we would have the cash resources available to repay such accelerated obligations, refinance such indebtedness on commercially reasonable terms, or at all, or cash collateralize our letters of credit, which would have a material adverse effect on our business, financial condition, results of operations and liquidity.